IEF/authenticator/README.md

 Authenticator
 =============

-Forked off 'authenticator' by IEF, which was forked off 'twostep' by pokey9000, this is Authenticator for Pebble, with patches from rigel314

-generating multiple Time-based One-Time Passwords, much like Google Authenticator.
+Generates multiple Time-based One-Time Passwords, much like Google Authenticator.

 You can change the time zone with the select button.
 Then hitting the back button, will resume the app.